udkyo/chatgpt-code-review-gerrit-plugin/README.md

 ## Features

-1. This plugin allows you to use ChatGPT for code review in Gerrit conveniently.
-After submitting a Patch Set, OpenAI will provide review feedback in the form of comments.
+This plugin allows you to use ChatGPT for code review in Gerrit conveniently.
+After submitting a Patch Set, OpenAI will provide review feedback in the form of comments and, optionally, a vote.
-2. You can continue to ask ChatGPT by @{gerritUserName} or @{gerritEmailAddress} (provided that `gerritEmailAddress` is in the form "gerritUserName@<any_email_domain>") in the comments to further guide it in generating more targeted review comments.
+You can continue to ask ChatGPT by @{gerritUserName} or @{gerritEmailAddress} (provided that `gerritEmailAddress` is in the form "gerritUserName@<any_email_domain>") in the comments to further guide it in generating more targeted review comments.
+Reviews can be also triggered by directing a comment with the `/review` command to ChatGPT.

 ## Getting Started